 city in central Austria: scene of annual music festivals: pop.
 144,000

 A city of west-central Austria near the German border southwest of Linz.
-Originally a Celtic settlement and later a Roman colony, it was long the residence of powerful archbishops.
-W.A.
-Mozart was born here in 1756, and the city now hosts an annual music festival in his honor.
-Population: 149,000.
+Originally a Celtic settlement and later a Roman colony, it was long ruled by powerful archbishops.
+Wolfgang Mozart was born here in 1756, and the city now annually hosts an international music festival.